EhtishamAhmad123/myelocare/README.md

 quickstart-pytorch
 ├── yolosimulation
 │   ├── __init__.py
+|   ├── configs.py      # will be moved to pyproject.toml
 │   ├── client_app.py   # Defines your ClientApp
 │   ├── server_app.py   # Defines your ServerApp
 │   └── task.py         # Defines your model, training and data loading